Kristina01111000/Drws_site/README.md

 - On patreon make the holistic learning program link hot in the pinned post
 - Fix the footer image -> need a new footer image that is a lot bigger, the width should be as wide as my screen and the height should be as be as long as the footer is in cellphone view

-9/19
-- Try adding a new email to the sign up, its been a while -> need to double check that constant contact works